France arrests 15-year-old boy for planning 'imminent' Paris attack: sources

 French newspaper Le Monde reported that Kassim is in Syria.
 He has used Telegram, the messaging service, to call for more attacks in France.

-One of the women, arrested on Thursday stabbed a police officer during her arrest on Thursday before being shot and wounded.
+One of the women, arrested on Thursday stabbed a police officer during her arrest on Thursday.

 One of the women, who was arrested with her partner on a motorway on Tuesday , Ornella G., was formally placed under investigation on Saturday in connection with the car found last Sunday near Notre Dame cathedral.